openshift/enhancements/enhancements/installer/image-based-installer.md

 considerably easier for the user to manage.
 The additional site configuration ISO is necessary for configuring each cluster securely and independently.

-The user, before running the Image-based Installer, must generate a [seed image](https://github.com/openshift-kni/lifecycle-agent/blob/main/docs/seed-image-generation.md) via the [Lifecycle Agent SeedGenerator Custom Resouce (CR)](https://github.com/openshift-kni/lifecycle-agent/blob/main/docs/seed-image-generation.md).
+The user, before running the Image-based Installer, must generate a [seed OCI image](https://github.com/openshift-kni/lifecycle-agent/blob/main/docs/seed-image-generation.md) via the [Lifecycle Agent SeedGenerator Custom Resouce (CR)](https://github.com/openshift-kni/lifecycle-agent/blob/main/docs/seed-image-generation.md).
-The prerequisites to generating a seed image are the following:
+The prerequisites to generating a seed OCI image are the following:

 - an already provisioned single-node OpenShift cluster (seed SNO).
    - The CPU topology of that host must align with the target host(s), i.e. they